iftakharH/c_projects_mini/README.md

 # C_Projects
-All the Small Projects in C will be stored in this repo. <b>Under Construction Edition.</b> 🚧
+This repo will store all the basic codes and Small Projects in C.
+<b>Under Construction Edition.</b> 🚧